Frequently bought together

 Comfrey: extracts nutrients with its long roots from deep in the ground.
 You can then clip the leaves and use them as an organic mulch for wherever needed throughout the garden, or boil it down into a 'tea' for use as fertiliser (allow to cool first).

-Red Clover: absorbs nitrogen from the air and then fixes it into the soil to promote green, leafy growth.
+Red clover: absorbs nitrogen from the air and then fixes it into the soil to promote green, leafy growth.
 Also very attractive to pollinators.

 Peas: fantastic for improving the soil's nitrogen levels.
 You can plant peas somewhere after you have grown something that has taken a lot of nitrogen out of the ground.
 This will be most plants but especially any brassica such as broccoli, cabbage or Brussels sprouts.